Richard-Voragen/Roll-With-The-Punches/ProjectDocumentTemplate.md

 ### Enemy Movement and Artificial Intelligence

 I was also in charge of the enemy movement/AI which was a huge struggle since so many bugs arose.
 Thankfully, it worked pretty well after hours of debugging. https://github.com/Richard-Voragen/Roll-With-The-Punches/blob/a4e78b7374496baa9fbc7cec06d7e299d008de97/RollingWithThePunches/Assets/Scripts/Enemys/EnemyMovement.cs#L1-L105 Tasked with making enemy AI akin to Super Mario Bros where they move left if on the ground (or move right and left if on a platform) but when they see the player they get agro'd towards them, shoot, and jump.
 Using a large circle collider as a trigger and a box collider for any collisions.
-However, the enemy AI was changed and this script had to be reworked.
+However, the enemy AI was changed and this script had to be reworked to fit the different movements that each elemental enemy would bring to the game.

 #### Attacks